cloudmesh/cloudmesh-pi-burn/README.md

          if the passwd flag is added the default password is queried from the commandline and added to all SDCards

-         if the flag is ommitted login via the password is disabled and only login via the sshkey is allowed
+         if the flag is omitted login via the password is disabled and only login via the sshkey is allowed

   Network